doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Let's begin with one of the most common use cases of a Container Registry:

 ## Pull A Public Container Image

-> Side Note: Container standards are evolving fast.
-> In this series, we'll use terminology that embrace modern open standards.
-> In particular, we'll use the Image, Runtime and Distribution Specifications from The OCI (Open Container Initiative).
-> Where appropriate, we may mention other historical terms for the same thing.

 Here's a simple kubernetes cluster.